 Fellowship details

-All Faculty Fellows will be expected to attend the Friday lunches, present their work to the group, and find ways to involve students in their projects.
-For their participation, they will each receive $5,000 in additional research funds, half of which are unrestricted, and half of which are intended to facilitate meaningful graduate and/or undergraduate student engagement.
-The funds will be made available to active Faculty Fellows at the end of the fall semester.
+All Fellows will be expected to attend the biweekly Friday lunches from 12:30 – 2:00 PM and present their work to the group.
+For their participation, all fellows will receive $5,000 in additional unrestricted research funds.
+The funds will be made available to all fellows at the start of the fall semester.

 Current fellows